gtauzin/kedro-dagster/docs/pages/getting-started.md

 --8<-- "src/kedro_dagster/templates/dagster.yml"
 ```

-There's no need to modify the Dagster `definitions.py` file to get started, but let's have a deeper look on the `dagster.yml` file.
+There's no need to modify the Dagster `definitions.py` file to get started, so here we'll have a deeper look on the `dagster.yml` file.

 ## 4. Configure Jobs, Executors, and Schedules